leoeltipo/lta-v1-spi-flash-software/README.md

-# lta-v1-spi-flash-software
-Software of the lta board (first fabrication) for spi controlled flash read/write.
+Software of the project that allows accessing the platform flash after boot using SPI block.
+The software allows read and write, as well as reading the flash configuration structure defined for the lta board.